leoespi/leoespi/README.md

  ## Hi there, I'm Leonardo! 👋

 I'm a Laravel (PHP), Flutter (Dart), and Angular (JavaScript) developer passionate about teamwork and efficient coding.
 Currently studying Software Analysis and Development, and enrolled in a Mobile Development Bootcamp.
-I'm eager to gain experience in Front-end development, always striving to work efficiently and help others in the best possible way.
+I'm eager to gain experience in Back-end development, always striving to work efficiently and help others in the best possible way.

 ### 🔭 Current Work
 - Working on various projects involving Laravel, Flutter, and Angular.